 \section{Proof of Theorem \ref{sub} (1)}

 In this section, we prove Theorem \ref{sub} (1).
-Due to Theorem \ref{main}, we can use the properties of $d$-vectors to prove it. \begin{lemma}[{\cite[Corollary 3.5]{cp}}] For an arbitrary cluster algebra of finite type, every non-initial $d$-vector is non-negative and is not equal to $\mathbf 0$. \end{lemma} By this lemma, we have the following corollary: \begin{corollary} For an arbitrary cluster algebra of finite type, an $f$-vector is equal to $\mathbf{0}$ if and only if this $f$-vector is one of the initial $f$-vectors. \end{corollary} \begin{proof} The ``if" part is clear.
+We fix any $\Acal(B)$ of finite type.
+Through this section, unless otherwise noted, we assume that seeds, cluster variables, clusters, $f$-vectors, $d$-vectors, $F$-matrices, and $D$-matrices are those of $\Acal(B)$.
+We start with proving the special case.
+We say that a vector $\bb$ is \emph{positive} (resp. \emph{negative}) if $\bb\neq \mathbf 0$ and all entries of $\bb$ is non-negative (resp. non-positive).
+Due to Theorem \ref{main}, we can use the properties of $d$-vectors to prove Theorem \ref{sub} (1). \begin{lemma}[{\cite{cp}*{Corollary 3.5}}] A cluster variable $x_{i;t}$ is not in the initial cluster if and only if $\dd_{i;t}$ is positive. \end{lemma} By this lemma, we have the following corollary: \begin{corollary} An f-vector $\ff_{i;t}$ is the zero-vector if and only if $x_{i;t}$ is in the initial cluster. \end{corollary} \begin{proof} The ``if" part is clear.
 We prove the ``only if" part.
 By Theorem \ref{main}, $\ff_{i;t}=\mathbf{0}$ implies that $\dd_{i;t}$ is negative or $\mathbf{0}$.
-By Lemma \ref{dpositive}, $\dd_{i;t}$ is one of the initial $d$-vectors. \end{proof}
+By Lemma \ref{dpositive}, $x_{i;t}$ is in the initial cluster. \end{proof}

-Another property is the uniqueness of the $d$-vectors.
 The following propositions and corollary are essential for proving Theorem \ref{sub}:

-\begin{proposition}[{\cite[Theorem 11.1 (2)]{fziv}}] We fix an arbitrary cluster algebra $\Acal(B)$ of finite type such that $B$ is bipartite and $A(B)$ is a Cartan matrix of $Z$ Dynkin type.
-The $d$-vectors establish a bijection between cluster variables and almost positive roots of $Z$ Dynkin type i.e., $\Phi_{\geq -1}=\Phi_+\cup -\Delta$, where $\Phi_+$ is the set of all positive roots and $-\Delta$ is the set of negative simple roots.
-In particular, every cluster variable is uniquely determined by its $d$-vector. \end{proposition}

-\begin{proposition}[{\cite[Theorem 1.3.3]{ns}}] We fix an arbitrary cluster algebra $\Acal(B)$ of finite type.
-Then the cardinality $|\mathcal{D}(B)|$ depends only on the Dynkin type $Z$ of $\Acal(B)$. \end{proposition}
+\begin{proposition}[{\cite{fziv}*{Theorem 11.1 (2)}}] We fix a cluster algebra $\Acal(B)$ of finite type such that $B$ is bipartite and Cartan finite $X_n$ type.
+The $d$-vectors establish a bijection between cluster variables and the set of all almost positive roots $\Phi_{\geq -1}=\Phi_+\cup -\Delta$ of $X_n$ Dynkin type, where $\Phi_+$ is the set of all positive roots and $-\Delta$ is the set of negative simple roots. \end{proposition} Let $\mathcal{D}(B)$ be the set of all $d$-vectors in $\Acal(B)$. \begin{proposition}[{\cite{ns}*{Theorem 1.3.3}}] We fix a cluster algebra $\Acal(B)$ of finite type.
+Then the cardinality $|\mathcal{D}(B)|$ depends only on the Dynkin type $X_n$ of $\Acal(B)$. \end{proposition}